 - Do not use the Raspberry Pi 4 Model B without case / enclosure as 3.3v on board supply is not regulated and a minute short of 3.3v line to ground will result in permanent damage to your Pi.
-Buy Raspberry Pi 4 Case with Cooling Fan and Heat Sinks here.
+Buy Raspberry Pi 4 Official Case here.

 - All the units are tested / bench-marked individually and fully functional units are updated in inventory for sale.
 There is no warranty of 3.3v + ground short circuit Raspberry Pi, so check the voltage / resistance across 3.3V and ground using a Multimeter before applying for Return Merchandise Authorization.

 - A 1.5GHz quad-core 64-bit ARM Cortex-A72 CPU (~3× performance)

 - 1GB, 2GB, or 4GB of LPDDR4 SDRAM

 - Full-throughput Gigabit Ethernet